gibiansky/blog/posts/k-nearest-neighbors-simplest-machine-learning/post.md

     return sum((img1 - img2) ** 2)
 ```

 One down, one to go.
-How are we going to take a consensus from all the $$k$$
+How are we going to take a consensus from all the $k$
 neighbors?
 This one is easy - just let them vote.
 Take the majority vote as the
 right answer!